Swedish as a foreign language: Grammar

 In Swedish, there is a grammatical gender distinction between common (en) and neuter (ett).
 Like other languages with noun classes, Swedish has few consistent rules to determine each word's gender; so the genders have to be learned word by word, although the words of common gender far outnumber the neuter words, and given morphological derivations consistently yield results of a certain gender, e.g. adding -ning to a verb always yields a common gender noun (röka → rökning, "to smoke → smoking") whereas adding -ande always yields a neuter gender noun (famla → famlande, "to fumble → fumbling").

-Swedish has five different ways to form regular plurals of nouns, also determined on a word-by-word basis, in addition to irregular plurals.
+Swedish has five ways to form regular plurals of nouns, also determined on a word-by-word basis, in addition to irregular plurals.

 These are -ar, -or, -er, -en and identical to singular.